 This article is about a subset of dancers that seem to be appearing all over the world and growing in numbers.
 I collectively refer to these dancers as Generation Performers.
-In this article I will describe the genesis, symptoms and the long term effects of being a member of Generation Performer.
+In this article, I will describe the genesis, symptoms and long-term effects of being a member of Generation Performer.

 DISCLAIMER: With all my articles, I am sharing my personal opinions and observations on Salsa.
 I do not intend to offend, take away people’s earnings or discredit offerings made by schools.
 However, as a Salsa instructor I do believe that it is my role to provide information and educate those that would like to know my opinions.

-For some schools there were also great benefits to facilitating these performance teams as 1) in London most Salsa classes are drop in based so the concept of up front bulk payment was very appealing, 2) You have a group of students together and united by achieving a goal which is great for community building and 3) Students feel really good about achievements made through their performances which builds brand loyalty.
+For some schools there were also great benefits to facilitating these performance teams as 1) in London most Salsa classes are drop-in based so the concept of upfront bulk payment was very appealing, and 2) You have a group of students together and united by achieving a goal which is great for community building and 3) Students feel really good about achievements made through their performances which builds brand loyalty.

 With this in mind I would like to define Generation Performer as:

-“A member of Generation Performer is someone who is new to Salsa and are encouraged to join a performance course before being able to Social Dance.”
+“A member of Generation Performer is someone who is new to Salsa and is encouraged to join a performance course before being able to Social Dance.”